Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

-We again emphasize that the DA is an approximate EM method for the true posterior density ${p}(x_i|y_i,\gamma_i)$.
-DA is an exact EM solution to the R-SBL if $\vect{\Sigma}$ is already diagonal.
-Furthermore, if diagonal elements of $\vect{\Sigma}$ are large valued, or becomes large over EM iterations as compared to off-diagonals, then DA is expected to work well since the multivariate density will behave more like a multivariate Gaussian.
-Note that assuming a diagonal $\vect{\Sigma}$ was also motivated by previous work \cite{bickel2008covariance,fisher2011improved,ledoit2004well,horrace2005ranking,magdon2010approximating} for various applications.
+If the diagonal elements of $\vect{\Sigma}$ are large valued or become large over EM iterations as compared to the off-diagonals, then DA is expected to work well.
+Note that assuming a diagonal $\vect{\Sigma}$ was also motivated by prior work \cite{bickel2008covariance,fisher2011improved,ledoit2004well,horrace2005ranking,magdon2010approximating} for various applications.
 In this work, we empirically report that DA has very good sparse recovery performance and has low complexity.

 To further support the DA approximation, we present empirical findings regarding the structure of $\vect{\Sigma}$.
-We performed sparse recovery simulations using Eq. \eqref{intro_1} with the MCMC-EM approach (i.e. without regularizing MCMC estimates of $\hat{\vect{\Sigma}}$).
-We assumed that $\vect{x}\sim \mathcal{N}^R({0}, \vect I)$ was a multivariate rectified Gaussian vector of size 50 with 10 non-zero elements and the dictionary $\vect{\Phi} \in \mathbb{R}^{50\times 200}$ columns were normally distributed $\vect{\Phi} \sim \mathcal{N}(0, \vect I)$.
-We solved this problem for 1,000 simulations and overlay plots of the average absolute value of the off-diagonals of $\hat{\vect{\Sigma}}$ as a function of MCMC-EM iteration in the top plot of Fig. \ref{fig_f5_sigma}.
+We performed sparse recovery simulations using Eq. \eqref{intro_1} with the MCMC-EM approach as the ground truth (without regularizing the MCMC estimates of $\hat{\vect{\Sigma}}$).
+We assumed that $\vect{x}$ was of size 200 with 10 non-zero elements drawn from $\mathcal{N}^R({0}, 1)$.
+The dictionary $\vect{\Phi} \in \mathbb{R}^{50\times 200}$ columns were normally distributed $\vect{\Phi} \sim \mathcal{N}(0, \vect I)$.
+We solved this problem for 1,000 simulations and overlay plots of the average absolute value of the off-diagonals of $\hat{\vect{\Sigma}}$ as a function of MCMC-EM iteration in the first row of Fig. \ref{fig_f5_sigma} (blue lines).

-We see that the average off-diagonals decreased exponentially, and the average of this behavior (over 1,000 simulations; red line) has a final value of $10^{-4}$ after 10 iterations.
-This indicates the off-diagonals of $\hat{\vect{\Sigma}}$ of the true posterior (with MCMC sampling) indeed become very close to zero.
-Moreover, in the bottom plot of Fig. \ref{fig_f5_sigma} we overlay plots of the Frobenius norm of the difference between $\hat{\vect{\Sigma}}$ and $\hat{\vect{\Sigma}}_D$, where $\hat{\vect{\Sigma}}_D$ indicates a diagonal matrix consisting of diagonal elements from $\hat{\vect{\Sigma}}$.
-This shows that as MCMC-EM converges, the true $\vect{\Sigma}$ becomes close to a diagonal matrix.
-These results suggest, that if there is flexibility in choosing the sensing matrix $\vect{\Phi}$ as in compressed sensing, then proper choice of $\vect{\Phi}$ can lead to the DA approach producing high quality approximate marginals $\tilde{p}(x_i|y_i,\gamma_i)$ that are close to the true marginals ${p}(x_i|y_i,\gamma_i)$.
+We see that the average off-diagonal elements of $|\hat{\vect{\Sigma}}|$ exponentially approach $0$ as a function of MCMC-EM iteration.
+The average of this behavior over 1,000 simulations (red line) has a final value of $10^{-4}$ after 10 iterations.
+This indicates that the off-diagonals of $\hat{\vect{\Sigma}}$ of the true posterior (with MCMC sampling) approach zero.
+Moreover, in the second row of Fig. \ref{fig_f5_sigma} we overlay plots of the Frobenius norm of the difference between $\hat{\vect{\Sigma}}$ and $\hat{\vect{\Sigma}}_D$, where $\hat{\vect{\Sigma}}_D$ is the diagonal matrix consisting of diagonal elements from $\hat{\vect{\Sigma}}$.
+This shows that as MCMC-EM converges $\hat{\vect{\Sigma}}$ approaches a diagonal form.